dataminer-site/dataminer-site.github.io/docs/archive/0.9/sql/statements/pivot.md

 The `PIVOT` statement allows distinct values within a column to be separated into their own columns.
 The values within those new columns are calculated using an aggregate function on the subset of rows that match each distinct value.

-DuckDB implements both the SQL Standard `PIVOT` syntax and a simplified `PIVOT` syntax that automatically detects the columns to create while pivoting.
+DataMiner implements both the SQL Standard `PIVOT` syntax and a simplified `PIVOT` syntax that automatically detects the columns to create while pivoting.
 `PIVOT_WIDER` may also be used in place of the `PIVOT` keyword.

 > The [`UNPIVOT` statement](unpivot) is the inverse of the `PIVOT` statement.